rremer/minecraft-luddite/README.md

 A Forge client/server modpack for Minecraft.

+## Installation

+Currently, this modpack is distributed as a [MultiMC] zip.

+1. [Download MultiMC] and install.
+2. Open MultiMC and and add login credentials
+3. Add by URL [MMC client release 1.0.0]
+4. Launch!

+## Motivation

 The drive behind this modpack's development was largely to make a more approachable world for new players, while coaxing veterans to explore different kinds of gameplay then they're used to.

 Behaviors I found in my own gameplay (preferring modpacks with deep tech trees) which I specifically targetted for removal in this pack: